A1Liu/a1liu.github.io/src/_collections/_docs/2019-03-04-installing-gdb.md

 lldb <program name>
 ```

 ...similar to how you'd use GDB.
+However, note that `lldb` is built specifically
+for the LLVM and Clang toolchain; there *may* be problems or less features if
+you try to use `lldb` with `g++` or `gcc`.

 [lldb-tutorial]: https://lldb.llvm.org/tutorial.html

 ### Installing
+You can install using HomeBrew or by downloading the source code manually.
+I'd
+recommend trying to using HomeBrew first, and then trying to build from source if
+that doesn't work, or if you don't already have HomeBrew installed.

 #### From Source
-You can download `gdb` from source using the instructions listed in [this StackOverflow answer][install-gdb-high-sierra].
+You can download `gdb` from source using the instructions listed in
+[this StackOverflow answer][install-gdb-high-sierra].
 The gist is that you need to:

 1. **Download** GDB from https://www.sourceware.org/gdb/download/
 2. **Unpackage** it using `tar`, i.e. `tar xopf gdb-7.12.1.tar.xz`